 Structure within sections of the text

-Whereas the introductory section of a text presents what will be discussed further on, the body sections develop the ideas that were initially set out.
-Writers following the IMRaD structure, will divide their texts into sections; after the Introduction follows sections on method, results and a discussion section.
-The writer of a three-part essay has more freedom in choosing headings and structure of the body part of the text.
-Although three-part essays do not always have section headings, adding such headings will help readers orientate themselves within the text.
+Whereas the introductory section of a text presents what will be discussed later on, the body sections develop the ideas that were initially set out.
+Writers following the IMRaD structure will divide their texts into sections; after the introduction follow sections on method, results and a discussion section.
+The writer of a three-part essay has more freedom in choosing headings and structuring the body part of the text.
+Although three-part essays do not always have section headings, adding such headings will help readers orientate themselves in longer essays.

 Structuring the section